enyeartc/NFL/README.md

 ### Feature Engineering
 The game statistics came from the Fantasy Data API, which had 242 individual features from each game.
 From the available attributes, I selected the 35 which I thought would be most predictive of the actual spread.
 Passing yards, rushing yards, third-down efficiency, and scoring statistics were among some of the features I initially selected from the API.

 Once I gathered and cleaned the data, I calculated a rolling average for each of the quantitative features over the previous 5 games for each team.
-I then combined the rolling averages with the NFL schedule and spread information to create my final dataset.
+I then combined the rolling averages from the home team and the away team with the NFL schedule and spread information to create my final dataset.

 ```
     # calculate moving averages for each team